Yang-Baxter Equations for General Metaplectic Ice: Introduction

-In this paper, we prove that analogous results hold for any metaplectic cover of $GL_r$.
+In this paper, we prove that analogous results hold for any metaplectic cover of $GL_r(F)$ with $F$ as above.
 Using a similar connection to lattice models, we express Whittaker functions on any metaplectic cover as the partition function of a solvable lattice model, which then can be viewed as a model for modules of a quantum group.
+There are two major hurdles in extending the lattice model phenomenon to general covers: first, the Whittaker functions depend on a set of factors of $n$ controlled by the choice of cover of $G$, so we must rework the Boltzmann weights of the ice model in \cite{BBBIce} to reflect this dependance.
+Second, the Whittaker function coefficients rely on a family of Gauss sums which we must incorporate into the model and show to be permissible factors in the Drinfeld twist procedure in order to produce a solvable lattice model.
+Both of these components affect the resulting quantum group, and will be important considerations in extending this work to covers of any other reductive groups.

-However, we note that many of the results in \cite{BBBIce} rely on previous results which also only consider the case of that specific $n$-fold metaplectic cover, such as those in \cite{McNcrystal}, so we must also modify these results for generic metaplectic covers as well.
+Additionally, we note that many of the results in \cite{BBBIce} rely on previous results which also only consider the case of that specific $n$-fold metaplectic cover, such as those in \cite{McNcrystal}, so we must also modify these results for generic metaplectic covers as well.
+Broadening these findings to the more general case shows that this approach is much more widely applicable than previously known -- for instance, many choices of covers allow us to weaken the conditions on our field $F$ to contain only the $n$-th roots of unity -- and suggest that one could attempt to push these methods further to remove such dependencies.